-Lysle E Johnston Jr Collegiate Professor of Orthodontics, Associate Professor of Dentistry and Chair, Department of Orthodontics and Pediatric Dentistry, School of Dentistry
+Lysle E Johnston Jr Collegiate Professor of Orthodontics, Professor and Chair of Orthodontics and Pediatric Dentistry, School of Dentistry

 Dr. Hatch is certified by the American Board of Orthodontists.
 She treats patients on Thursday mornings within the University of Michigan Orthodontic Dental Faculty Associates practice.
 Her practice philosophy is patient centered.
 Her treatment planning decisions are guided by both the dentition and facial esthetics.

 Dr. Hatch serves as a didactic and clinical instructor for dental students and orthodontic residents.
 She also serves as Research Director for the Orthodontic Division to guide orthodontic residents as they work towards their M.S. degrees.
 She has mentored numerous orthodontic residents on their research, several of whom have won research awards from the American Association of Orthodontists.
 She also mentors dental and Oral Health Sciences graduate students.